Hamza-br/Pneumonia-Detection/README.md

 ### Requirements

-The required libraries are listed in the give file:
+The required libraries are listed in the given requirements.txt file:

 ```
 torch